 If you have significant spaces between your teeth, you might find that dental tape does a better job with cleaning the sides of your teeth than dental floss.
 Along those same lines, braces, bridges and other dental work may make it frustrating to try and floss.
 If this is the case for you, you might talk to our dentist about using other tools, such a floss threader, floss pick or interdental brush.
 If you have trouble holding your arms up, or if you have range-of-motion issues, you might try a water flosser.

 Oh, and it doesn’t matter if you floss before brushing or brush before flossing.
 You just have to do a good job of both.
 The most important thing may be that you clean between your teeth!
-If you have questions about what method would work best for you, our dentist, Dr. David Crabtree, can answer them.
-After all, he probably knows your mouth better than you do!
+If you have questions about what method would work best for you, our dentist, Dr. Alan and Cory Andrews, can answer them.
+After all, they probably knows your mouth better than you do!
 If you live in the Colorado Springs, Colorado, area, you can call 719-599-7453 to schedule your visit to Crabtree Dental Center.